 Dental emergencies include various urgent oral health problems that require an immediate call to an emergency dentist near you.
 These cases usually involve excruciating pain, injury or permanent harm unless treatment is immediately provided.
 Dental emergency situations may occur as a result of accidents, infections or unexpected complicated cases arising out of the prevailing dental condition.

 Types of dental emergencies

-- Toothache and abscess: If you experience a severe toothache or notice swelling and pus formation, it could indicate an infection or abscess that requires emergency dental care.
+- Toothache and abscess: You may develop a sweating tooth or notice signs of swelling and pus formation, which could mean an infection or abscess, calling for urgent dental care.

-- Lost filling or crown: When a filling or crown falls out, the affected tooth becomes vulnerable to further damage and sensitivity.
-Contact an emergency dentist to address this issue promptly.
+- Lost filling or crown: When a crown or filling loses an out, the tooth becomes susceptible to further injury and pain.
+This one should be taken care of by an emergency dentist immediately.

 Common Dental Disasters (Continued)